Jean Daute, MS, LPC, CSAC, MAC, ICS, Clinical Director

 Myra received her Masters of Science in Community Counseling from Concordia University.
 Her undergrad work includes degrees in Education, Psychology, Criminal Justice and Sociology.
 She is bilingual in Spanish.
 Myra has done further training nationally and internationally on various approaches to the treatment of anxiety; including the benefits of hypnosis, mindfulness, and other evidence-based treatments.
 Her focus is on anxiety, stress management, trauma recovery, relationship counseling, and life transitions.
 Her therapeutic approach is collaborative, nurturing, and non-judgmental, empowering and further facilitating growth and fulfillment.
 Myra works with children, adolescents, adults, and couples using a holistic approach.
 She is often accompanied by her therapy dog, Ava!

-Tiffany Vienneau, LMFT
+Tiffany Vienneau, MS, LMFT